outrunnl/dbcollect/SECURITY.md

 * Some database audit events will be generated as _dbcollect_ makes SQL*Plus connections
 * OS level commands are limited to those that do not require 'root' access and cannot modify configurations, but only collect configuration parameters.
 * The _dbcollect_ Python code is frequently verified with 'pylint' to detect and remediate potential bugs and issues.
-* _dbcollect_ only runs one command or SQL script at a time, except when generating AWR or Statspack reports, then the default is limited to a maximum 25% of available CPUs unless changed with the --tasks parameter.
+* _dbcollect_ only runs one command or SQL script at a time, except when generating AWR or Statspack reports, then the default is limited to a maximum 50% of available CPUs unless changed with the --tasks parameter.
 * As '/tmp' on most Unix/Linux systems is a separate file system and the only place where files are written, the system cannot become unstable due to filling up other file systems to 100% capacity.
-* The file system of the path where the output ZIP file is located is monitored - so _dbcollect_ will abort with an error if file system free space falls below 100MiB.
 * The only function in the tool that accesses external (internet) sites is the ```--update``` function which is contained in one simple Python module (```updater.py```) and is only used for updating _dbcollect_ itself, and is restricted to hard-coded URLs on the dbcollect repository on ```github.com```.

 Notes: